 - 30% of gall bladder surgery is related to obesity

 We were not designed to carry excess weight.
 Our bodies do not function at optimal levels when we have added surplus pounds.
 An Oxford University study analyzed nearly one million people from around the world and found that obesity can trim as much as ten years off your life.
 This ten-year loss is equal to the effects of lifelong smoking.

 3. You will be a better example to your children.

 According to the center for disease control (CDC), obesity has increased 74% in the last 15 years.
-Today 27% of all children are obese.
+Today, 27% of all children are obese.
 For children, obesity suppresses growth hormone, which is responsible for bone growth, organ growth, and muscle growth.
-This has huge implications on the health of our world’s children.
+This has huge implications for the health of our world’s children.
 If you make it a priority to get your weight under control by changing your family’s diet and exercising, you will be setting an example for your children to follow.

 4. You will have more energy.

 Whether you attribute it to an increased metabolic rate that comes from exercise, improved sleep, or the absence of sluggishness, people who effectively control their weight report more energy.